What is SEO?

 - What makes your website the “go to” place?

-- How do you get Google to show your site in their search results?
+- How do you persuade Google to show your site in their search results?

-- How do you turn around a website that isn’t doing so well?
+- How can you improve a website that isn’t ranking well?

 The bad 'ole days